groupdocs-signature/GroupDocs.Signature-Docs/net/developer-guide/basic-usage/electronic-signature-types/esign-document-with-multiple-signatures.md

 title: eSign document with multiple signatures
 linkTitle: Multiple types eSign
 weight: 9
-description: "This article explains how to sign document with multiple signatures of various type by GroupDocs.Signature API"
+description: "This article explains how to sign a document with multiple signatures of various types by GroupDocs.Signature API"
 keywords: multiple signatures, sign document, how to sign document with multiple signatures
 productName: GroupDocs.Signature for .NET
 structuredData: